-The demasking procedure is the reason for the slight variations of mask 1, mask 2, and mask 3.
-Thereby, all connected pixels of the mask, in which the central coordinate of the object is contained, are demasked.
-In mask 1, it frequently occurs that masks of individual objects are only connected by very few pixels, which leads to these objects getting unintentionally demasked, too.
-As long as those demasked objects are included in the \verb+SExtractor+ catalogs, this is not a big issue, as they are modelled simultaneously with the target.
-On the other hand, demasked objects which are not detected by \verb+SExtractor+ would significantly bias the measurements.
-To mitigate this issue, we create the masks 2 and 3 with a slightly smaller expand radius so that those objects connected in mask 1 only by a few pixels are kept in the mask.
-We do not use only mask 3 with the smallest expand radius, as the other two masks mask sources more conservatively.
+The de-masking procedure is the reason for the slight variations between masks 1, 2, and 3.
+Thereby, all connected pixels of the mask, in which the central coordinate of the object is contained, are de-masked.
+In mask 1, it frequently occurs that masks of individual objects are only connected by very few pixels, which leads to these objects getting unintentionally de-masked, too.
+As long as those de-masked objects are included in the \verb+SExtractor+ catalogs, this is not a big issue, as they are modeled simultaneously with the target.
+On the other hand, de-masked objects that are not detected by \verb+SExtractor+ would significantly bias the measurements.
+To mitigate this issue, we create masks 2 and 3 with a slightly smaller expand diameter so that those objects that are connected only by a few pixels in mask 1 remain in the mask.
+We do not only use mask 3 with the smallest expand diameter, as the other two masks cover sources more conservatively.

-We show in Figure \ref{fig:SegmentationVSall} that our masking procedure in fact delivers more complete masks than the \verb+SExtractor+ segmentation maps.
-The top panel shows a cutout around an UDG in Abell 262 ($g'$ band).
+In Figure \ref{fig:SegmentationVSall},we show that our masking procedure in fact delivers more complete masks than the \verb+SExtractor+ segmentation maps.
+The top panel shows a cutout around a UDG in A262 ($g'$ band).
 The image size is as it is fed to \verb+GALFIT+ .
-The bottom left panel is the same image but masked with only the demasked \verb+SExtractor+ segmentation map.
+The bottom-left panel is the same image but masked with only the de-masked \verb+SExtractor+ segmentation map.
 We see that many objects remain unmasked.
-The bottom right panel shows the image with the demasked \verb+SExtractor+ segmentation map combined with our masks.
+The bottom-right panel shows the image with the demasked \verb+SExtractor+ segmentation map combined with our masks.
 By including our masks, significantly more small and faint objects are masked.
-Moreover, those of our masks that were not demasked cover the sources more conservatively than \verb+SExtractor+`s segmentation maps do.
+Moreover, those of our masks that were not de-masked cover the sources more conservatively than \verb+SExtractor+`s segmentation maps do.